Given child abuse by church employees, most attorneys recommend criminal background checks on employees that work with children and youth.

 - Whether the individual is bonded under a federal, state, or local bonding program.

-- Understand agency requirements.
 The Federal Trade Commission enforces the law governing investigative consumer reports (criminal and credit reports).
-If the church verifies more than just position, dates of employment and compensation, its notes from those conversations may cause those notes to be also governed by the Fair Credit Reporting Act.
+If the church verifies more than just position, dates of employment and compensation, notes from those conversations may be governed by the Fair Credit Reporting Act.
 Whether the notes or the report from a consumer reporting agency, the church must take care to treat the background report as a private secure document.
 This means it needs to be located in a locked file cabinet (paper) or have the file encrypted and password protected (electronic).
 Disposal must also be secure.
 This means that paper reports must be shredded and electronic reports must be securely deleted so that they cannot be recovered.

-- Understand state laws.
 Note that many states also have laws that govern the handling of background checks and consumer privacy.
-When conducting the background checks, churches should use third-party vendors that are familiar with the laws in the state where the church is located.
+Churches should use third-party background checkers that understand applicable state laws.
 Churches will need to follow the most restrictive law governing background checks.